-- 1.a) The Accounts and Audit Regulations 2003, as amended, require every local authority to maintain an adequate and effective internal audit function.
-The Corporate Director (Finance & Operations) has the responsibility to ensure that the Internal Audit Contractor independently reviews and reports formally to the Audit Committee on the adequacy and effectiveness of the Council's control environment. - 1.b) The Section 151 Officer shall maintain an adequate and effective system of internal audit of all accounting, financial and other operations of the Council, and in particular shall arrange, either directly or through an Internal Audit service provided under contract, for the examination, review and appraisal of: - i) the soundness, adequacy and application of internal controls - ii) the safeguards applied to Council assets to protect them from loss, theft, fraud, waste, inefficiency, extravagance, or poor value for money - iii) the suitability and reliability of financial and other management information - iv) compliance with rules, regulations, legislation, policy and procedures. - 1.c) The Corporate Director (Finance & Operations) shall be responsible for ensuring that an annual report is prepared setting out: - i) an opinion on the overall adequacy and effectiveness of the Council's control environment - ii) disclosure and qualifications to that opinion - iii) a summary of the audit work undertaken, and - iv) any issues that are relevant to the preparation of the Annual Governance Statement.
-This shall be submitted to the Audit Committee as soon as is practicable after the end of the year to which it relates. - 1.d) Internal Audit staff have specific authority to access appropriate Council personnel, correspondence and data at any time.
+- 1.a) The Accounts and Audit Regulations 2015, require every local authority to undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes.
+The Chief Finance Officer has the responsibility to ensure that the Internal Audit Contractor independently reviews and reports formally to the Audit Committee on the adequacy and effectiveness of the Council's control environment. - 1.b) The Section 151 Officer shall maintain an adequate and effective system of internal audit of all accounting, financial and other operations of the Council, and in particular shall arrange, either directly or through an Internal Audit service provided under contract, for the examination, review and appraisal of: - i) the soundness, adequacy and application of internal controls - ii) the safeguards applied to Council assets to protect them from loss, theft, fraud, waste, inefficiency, extravagance, or poor value for money - iii) the suitability and reliability of financial and other management information - iv) compliance with rules, regulations, legislation, policy and procedures. - 1.c) The Chief Finance Officer shall be responsible for ensuring that an annual report is prepared setting out: - i) an opinion on the overall adequacy and effectiveness of the Council's control environment - ii) disclosure and qualifications to that opinion - iii) a summary of the audit work undertaken, and - iv) any issues that are relevant to the preparation of the Annual Governance Statement.
+This shall be submitted to the Audit Committee as soon as is practicable after the end of the year to which it relates.

+1.d) Internal Audit staff have specific authority to access appropriate Council personnel, correspondence and data at any time.
 Details of these powers are set out in the contract with the Internal Audit provider.